avasaris/DataStructures/Lab/lab4/README.md

 ---------------------------
 ---------------------------

 In this lab you will develop a program that interactively builds a BST from user input, then outputs the visual representation of the the resulting tree using the drawing software Graphviz (short for Graph Visualization Software).
-ALL FILES NEEDED ARE ABOVE.
-There is a framework with sample files (lab4_files.tgz), a document on Graphviz (dotguide.pdf), and a sample running of the working program you will find the in the framework (initial_program_output.txt).

 Graphviz Dot files - Graphs (A BST is a directed graph more generally or "digraph") represented in .dot file and can be displayed in the WebGraphviz viewer online at http://webgraphviz.com/ .

 Below are several sample dot files.
 Visually inspect each, by looking at a particular text file, and entering its contents into the WebGraphiz viewer online.
 This is done by copy-paste into the textbox on the website, then click on the "Generate Graph!" button.
 If successful, you will see a graphical image-based representation of the inputted file.
-You should try this now with the four sample files provided to you in the lab4_files.tgz.
-Also, be sure to run the 5 samples on the Webgraphiz webpage, ("Sample 1," "Sample 2," ...).

 * simple_bst.dot - This file contains the representation for a BST with node labels that indicate each node's key.
 This is the most basic format for producing a BST using Graphviz.
 The identifier for each node is that node's label, for example "key25" represents that the node has a key value of 25.
 This file is statically created (not at run-time) and is for illustrative purposes only.
 * height_color.dot - This file contains the representation for a BST with node labels that indicate each node's key and the node's height in the tree.
 This file is statically created (not at run-time) and is for illustrative purposes only.